YutaroHayakawa/ipftrace2/docs/bpf_extension.md

 extension is purely consists of BPF and users don't need to write code to decode the event data.

-## Basic Format
+## Program Structure

-The format of the BPF program is almost the same as the one in Lua script.
+The structure of the BPF program is almost the same as the one in Lua script.
 The only difference is `__ipft_event_struct` annotation.
 You must define a special struct annotated with `__ipft_event_struct` and must format the output data (`data[64]` buffer in the function argument).
 This tells ipftrace2 userspace